FinalZJY/steam-game-spider/README.md

 ### Steam Web API
 [Steam Web API](https://developer.valvesoftware.com/wiki/Steam_Web_API) is the official apis provided by Valve Corporation.
+All api definitions can be found in [Steamworks](https://partner.steamgames.com/doc/webapi).
-It includes almost all apis, but no game detail, featured games, game comments.
+It includes almost all known apis, but no game details, featured games, game comments.

 You can also search the apis in this 3-party website: https://steamapi.xpaw.me